 This long maritime history has resulted in a diverse population.
-Most Gibraltarians are bilingual in English and Spanish, and are of mixed Genoese, British, Spanish, Maltese and Portuguese descent.
+Most Gibraltarians are bilingual in English and Spanish, and are of mixed Genoese, British, Spanish, Jewish, Maltese and Portuguese descent.
 Recent arrivals have included migrant workers from Morocco.

 Gibraltarians are British citizens.
 They elect their own representatives to the territory's House of Assembly; the British monarch appoints a governor.
 Gibraltar is self-governing in all areas except defence and foreign policy.
 It is home to a British military garrison and naval base.

 - A British overseas territory, Gibraltar is home to a military garrison and naval base.
 Spain claims sovereignty over the territory